redhat-cop/openshift-applier/roles/openshift-applier/README.md

           <key1>: <value1>
     file: <file source>
     action: <apply|create> # Optional: Defaults to 'apply'
+    no_log: <True|False> # Optional: no_log at content level if functionality desired.
+Defaults to False
     tags: # Optional: Tags are only needed if `filter_tags` is used
     - tag1
     - tag2
     post_steps: # Optional: post-steps at content level can be added if desired
       - role: <path to an ansible role>
+  no_log: <True|False> # Optional: no_log at object level if functionality desired.
+Optional: Defaults to False
   post_steps: # Optional: post-steps at object level can be added if desired
     - role: <path to an ansible role>
 - object: <object_type>